hfridholm/korsord/NOTES.md

   (I have a fealing that the problem is that singles (1 letter words) don't get restored)

 ## Potential Quick Fixes
+- set temp. as the default file for all commands
 - Rename global to config in makefile
 - add flags to makefile to silent output
 - move lock inside stats struct and lock inside grid struct